MaxPleaner/step_sequencer/README.md

 Some external programs need to be installed:

 `mpg123 ffmpeg sox libsox-fmt-mp3`

+If using the 'download' command, then `youtube-dl` is needed.

 To run the tests, the program `espeak` is also required.